input-output-hk/atala-prism/CONTRIBUTING.md

 1. Our release is called `Core DID`, this name covers all the components that are being released together (even if each component has a different release name).
 1. Our next version for the SDK/Node is `1.3.0`.
-example release, how do we branch, checkout, take release notes, etc
 1. `master` branch CI build passed, having any neccessary artifact published/deployed.